sigven/gvanno/README.md

    * Memory: 5GB
    * CPUs: 4

-For Docker version 1.13 on Mac OSX there is an option to change CPU's and RAM from UI and restart docker.
-This can be found through Docker Preferences from the toolbar:
+For Docker version 1.13 on Mac OSX there is an option to change CPU's and RAM from the UI and restart Docker.
+This can be found through Docker Preferences (Advanced) in the toolbar:

 <img src="Docker_VM_compute_config_MacOSX.png" height="450px" width="400px">